Root Bridge Election in Spanning Tree Protocol

-Redundant links are used to provide back up path when one link goes down but Redundant link can sometime cause switching loops.
+Redundant links are used to provide a backup path when one link goes down but a Redundant link can sometimes cause switching loops.
 The main purpose of Spanning Tree Protocol (STP) is to ensure that you do not create loops when you have redundant paths in your network.

 Spanning Tree Protocol (STP) –

-- Bridge Priority Data Unit (BPDU) – It contains the Bridge I’d, Sender’s Bridge I’d, Cost to the Root Bridge, Timer values on Root Bridge.
+- Bridge Priority Data Unit (BPDU) – It contains the Bridge ID, Sender’s Bridge ID, Cost to the Root Bridge, Timer values on Root Bridge.
 All switches exchange BPDU in order to elect root bridge.
-The switch with the lowest Bridge I’d will become the root bridge.
+The switch with the lowest Bridge ID become the root bridge.

-- Bridge I’d – It is a 8-byte field which is a combination of bridge priority (2 bytes) and Base Mac address (6 bytes) of a device.
+- Bridge ID – It is an 8-byte field that is a combination of bridge priority (2 bytes) and Base Mac address (6 bytes) of a device.
 If there is a tie on bridge priority then the Base Mac address is considered.

-- Bridge Priority – It is priority, which is assigned to every switch, 32768 by default.
+- Bridge Priority – It is a priority, which is assigned to every switch, 32768 by default.

-- Root Bridge – The root bridge is the bridge with lowest Bridge I’d.
-All the decisions like which ports are the root ports (the port with best path to the root bridge) are made from the perspective of root bridge.
+- Root Bridge – The root bridge is the bridge with the lowest Bridge ID.
+All the decisions like which ports are the root ports (the port with the best path to the root bridge) are made from the perspective of the root bridge.

-- Path cost – A switch may encounter one or more switch in the path to the root bridge.
-All the paths are analysed and the path with the lowest cost will be selected.
+- Path cost – A switch may encounter one or more switches in the path to the root bridge.
+All the paths are analyzed and the path with the lowest cost will be selected.

-Designated port – The port which sends best BPDU i.e ports on the root bridge will be in forwarding state.
+Designated port – The port which sends the best BPDU i.e ports on the root bridge will be in a forwarding state.

-Root port – The port which receives the best BPDU on non root bridge.
+Root port – The port which receives the best BPDU on a non-root bridge.
 Criteria for selecting root port:

-- Lowest path cost to reach root bridge
+- Lowest path cost to reach the root bridge

 (Port priority + Port number) – Port priority is by default 128 and port number is the switch interface number.